CoolProp/CoolProp/wrappers/Fluent/README.rst

    a.
 If they are not, move your case/mesh and UDF files to CUSTOM_DIRECTORY.
 Do NOT move compile.sh.

    b.
-By default, several UDF examples (CoolProp_Properties_of_Water.c OR CoolProp_Properties_of_Brine.c) has been included in CUSTOM_DIRECTORY, one and only must be choose
+By default, several UDF examples (CoolProp_Properties_of_Water.c OR CoolProp_Properties_of_Brine.c) has been included in CUSTOM_DIRECTORY, one and only must be chosen

 3. Run the script compile.sh (sh compile.sh SOLVER FLUENT_BIN_PATH), this should generate the libudf folder.